 Once a developer has 10 year of experience under their belt, they're usually pretty confident in where their strengths lie.
 But for developers who are new to the industry, or new to their team, it's often unclear where their proficiencies lie.

 The Domain Experts report helps new developers get answers to these questions.
-Their "Per Month" Line Impact in a technology can be interpreted as how much experience they have accumulated in a particular Code Domain.
+Their "Per Month" Diff Delta in a technology can be interpreted as how much experience they have accumulated in a particular Code Domain.
 If the developer is making their own choices about the issues they tackle, then the "Per Month" column is also a reflection of the Code Domains that have most piqued their interest.